-Quadrilatero della Moda is one of the best shopping districts in the world.
-The four streets are Via Montenapoleone, Via della Spiga, Corso Venezia and Via Alessandro Manzoni.
-This is where you’ll find the top designers and the world’s most expensive retail space per square foot.
+If the big brands have price tags a little too high for your budget, you can easily spend a few hours burning off the calories from that morning cappuccino and brioche alla marmalado (like a French croissant filled with delicious jam) while window shopping.
+Or learn more about the history of Italian fashion and today’s latest trends on a Milan fashion walking tour at Quadrilatero della Moda, one of the best shopping districts in the world.
+Made up of four streets (Via Montenapoleone, Via della Spiga, Corso Venezia and Via Alessandro Manzoni), this is where you’ll find the top designers and the world’s most expensive retail space per square foot.

 A visit to the one of the world’s oldest shopping malls, the glass-domed Galleria Vittorio Emanuele II, is not to be missed.
 Opened in 1867, this elegant shopping arcade located near the Duomo is sometimes referred to at Milan's drawing room since everyone in the city comes here to shop and drink coffee.
 Here you’ll find four stories of prestigious labels, as well as the original Prada store, famous cafes and Italy’s largest mega-store: Feltrinelli Records.